Digital-Humans-23/a1/README.md

 ### Ex.2-1 Inverse Kinematics - Jacobian by Finite Difference (baseline)

 Okay, now we can express the position of the feet as a function of joint angles.
-It's time to formulate an IK problem: we want to find a generalized coordinate vector **q**<sup>desired</sup> given end effector target position **p**<sub>
+It's time to formulate an IK problem: we want to find a generalized coordinate vector **q**<sup>desired</sup> given an end effector target position **p**<sub>
 EE</sub><sup>target</sup>.

 ![equation: inverse kinematics](imgs/eq-ik.png)

-In the last assignment, we learn how to formulate the inverse kinematics problem as an optimization problem.
+In the last assignment, we learn how to formulate the inverse kinematics problem as an (unconstrained) optimization problem.

 ![equation: inverse kinematics as optimization](imgs/eq-ik2.png)

-We can solve this problem using [gradient-descent method](https://en.wikipedia.org/wiki/Gradient_descent) , [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization), or [Gauss-Newton method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm).
+We can solve this problem by using [gradient-descent method](https://en.wikipedia.org/wiki/Gradient_descent) , [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization), or [Gauss-Newton method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm).
 Whatever optimization method you choose, we need a [Jacobian matrix](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant) of the feet point.